IntentArchitect/Docs/articles/code-management/about-code-management-csharp/about-code-management-csharp.md

 ## Frequently Asked Questions

-### Why is Intent Architect formatting my C# files?
+### How can I disable the RoslynWeaver from formatting my C# files?

-By default the Software Factory will automatically format files under [code management](xref:code-management.about-code-management).
-If this is undesired you can disable this behaviour by setting the the `AutoFormat` property to `false` in the `DefineFileConfig` method of your template:
+By default the RoslynWeaver will automatically format files under [code management](xref:code-management.about-code-management).
+If this is undesired you can disable this behaviour by using the method `WithAutoFormatting` with the first parameter set to `false` in the `DefineFileConfig` method of your template:

 ```csharp
 protected override CSharpFileConfig DefineFileConfig()